 Reflection

 Template ^^typename on the wall, who's this [:member:] aiming for?I think the standard choice for a collider shape of a player controller nowadays remains firmly in the court of a capsule.
 It can represent a vertical body with rotational symmetry, quite like a cylinder, but without involving much more complicated math.
-The most important advantage over other shapes with flat bottom walls is that a capsule can scale slopes and obstacles much more smoothly than its counterparts.
+Its most important advantage over shapes with flat bottom walls is that a capsule can scale slopes and obstacles much more smoothly than its counterparts.

 I’m not sure exactly how to format this knowledge dump, so let me introduce you to basic concepts of the proposal in a form of a list of bullets: